DerekYu177/425G14/PipelineController/README.md

       L.D R1 R2 imm (i_prev)
       ADD R4 R1 R5 (i_current)
-      Since load only produces at at the end of MEM, it means R1 is not ready yet i_ NO FORWADING, STALL to prevent RAW hazard_ is it a STORE? if yes ->
+      Since load only produces at at the end of MEM, it means R1 is not ready yet NO FORWADING, STALL to prevent RAW hazard is it a STORE? if yes ->
       This corresponds to the case
       S.W R1 R2 imm (i_prev)
       ADD R5 R1 R6 (i_current)
-      i_ NO FORWARDING, nothing additional_
+      NO FORWARDING, nothing additional
       Is it an immediate-reg arithmentics? if yes -> This correponds to the case of:
       ADDI R1 R2 imm (i_prev)
       ADD R3 R1 R4 (i_current)
-       Since immediate-reg arithmentics produce their result by EX with 1cc latency, the updated data resulting from executing i_prev should already be ready. i_ SELECT FORWARDING FROM EX's output to EX's input_
+       Since immediate-reg arithmentics produce their result by EX with 1cc latency, the updated data resulting from executing i_prev should already be ready.
+      SELECT FORWARDING FROM EX's output to EX's input

       We then peek 1 stage further (instruction from MEM/WB), but here things are much easier, we disregard all R-type instructions (they're already handled before), we forward from MEM/WB to ID/EX if and only if when the instruction is a LOAD, since the loading should be done producing by now
       L.D R1 R2 imm